Esri/image-discovery-app-js/README.md

     - **style**: object containing camel case CSS for how to style the field in the result grid

 5. If you deployed the fileToFeatures.gpk from step 5 in "Install the web application" set the URL of the GPServer in the "discoverGeometryUploadTask" configuration entry
-    - **uploadUrl**: URL to upload endpoint of the GPServer http://YOUR_SERVER/arcgis/rest/services/DiscoveryViewerTools/GPServer/uploads/upload
+    - **uploadUrl**: URL to upload endpoint of the GPServer `http://YOUR_SERVER/arcgis/rest/services/DiscoveryViewerTools/GPServer/uploads/upload`
-    - **geoprocessingTaskUrl**: URL to the GPServer endpoint http://YOUR_SERVER/arcgis/rest/services/DiscoveryViewerTools/GPServer/FileToFeatures
+    - **geoprocessingTaskUrl**: URL to the GPServer endpoint `http://YOUR_SERVER/arcgis/rest/services/DiscoveryViewerTools/GPServer/FileToFeatures`

 6. If you deployed the reportGenerator.gpk from step 6 in "Install the web application" set the URL of the GPServer in the "footprints" configuration entry
-    - **url**: URL to the GPServer endpoint http://YOUR_SERVER/arcgis/rest/services/DiscoveryViewerTools/GPServer/reportGenerator
+    - **url**: URL to the GPServer endpoint `http://YOUR_SERVER/arcgis/rest/services/DiscoveryViewerTools/GPServer/reportGenerator`

-7. Save the file then test your application.
+7. Save the file and test your application.
 Results should display from your Image Service, displaying the result fields defined in imageQueryResultDisplayFields.

 #### Personalize the application

-You can personalize the Image Discovery Application by adding/removing widgets, setting operational layers, and customizing the map
+You can personalize the Image Discovery Application by adding/removing widgets, setting operational layers, and customizing the map.

 1. Open `web\config\imagery\imageryConfig.json` in a text editor
 2. All widgets have a "create" entry.
 Set "create" to true to enable the widget in the Image Discovery Application.

-    The social media widget requires an API key to Flickr.
-You can set your API key in `web\config\widgets\SocialMediaWidgetConfig.json` by replacing "<YOUR_FLICKR_API_KEY_HERE>" with your Flickr API key.

-    The weather widget requires an API key to wunderground.
-You can set your API key in `web\config\widgets\WeatherWidgetConfig.json` by replacing "<YOUR_WUNDERGROUND_API_KEY>" with your Wunderground API key.
+The weather widget requires an API key.
+You can get an API key at: [Weather Underground](http://www.wunderground.com/weather/api/d/docs).
+Set your API key in `web\config\widgets\WeatherWidgetConfig.json`.

 3. the "map" entry allows you to customize how the map is loaded.
    - **initializationParameters**: This entry allows you to forward all the options supported by esri.Map to the map creation logic.